mustardamus/generator-grail/workers/templates/README.md

         @log 'info', 'Keep on... working?'
         @doneCb() # if it only needs to run once, call this to exit process

-The interval in which the Worker is executed must be defined `./server/config.coffee` (where all the other configs for the Worker are also located):
+The interval in which the Worker is executed must be defined if you don't only run it `--once` (see below), in `./server/config.coffee` (where all the other configs for the Worker are also located):

     workers:
       intervals: # in minutes